The Ultimate Vegan Bodybuilding Diet Plan for Athletic Performance

 For the vegan novice, it’s easy to think that all it takes to gain the abs of your dreams is to cut out eggs and cheese in favor of cherished snack foods instead.
 However, this style of diet is more like to add on flab than fabulous muscle tone.
 To bulk up with veganism, you’ll need to follow a healthy, whole foods diet that gives your body exactly what it needs to thrive.

-Crafting a vegan bodybuilding diet that works for you isn’t rocket science, but it does take some basic knowledge, motivation, and attention to detail.
-In this article, I will demystify the vegan bodybuilding diet and bikini competition diet and break it down into its most essential elements.
+Crafting a vegetarian bodybuilding diet that works for you isn’t rocket science, but it does take some basic knowledge, motivation, and attention to detail.
+In this article, I will demystify the vegan bodybuilding meal plan and bikini competition diet and break it down into its most essential elements.
 Beyond the myths and the hype, here’s what bodybuilders should know about building muscle the vegan way.

 Starting a vegan bodybuilding routine isn’t as tricky as you might expect.
 The good news is that the core bodybuilding diet guidelines are the same for vegan and omnivores alike.
 In fact, the only difference is that all of the protein sources in a vegan diet are non-meat, non-dairy, and are free from animal byproducts.